Homemade Kimchi + Salmon Kimchi Tacos

-I’m still confused why I made kimchi.
+I’m still confused why I made homemade kimchi.
 Out of all of the recipes in Andrea Chesman’s latest book, The Pickled Pantry, I chose kimchi.

 I’ve never eaten kimchi.

 My husband has, though.
 And he really likes it.
 He used to eat at the Korean mess hall when he was deployed in Afghanistan.
 I suppose I made it for him, but I didn’t anticipate the reaction he would get by taking it to work in his lunch.

 Remember when we made Homemade Sauerkraut?
 Same idea, only this recipe calls for a whole head of napa cabbage.

 I love napa cabbage.
 It’s so light and feathery, and it doesn’t have that weird “cabbage-y” taste.
 You know what I’m talking about, right?

 Chopped napa cabbage gets a hefty sprinkling of salt and an ice water bath for a few hours.